 Who holds the record for most grid slots won from?

-Fernando Alonso holds the record for the most different grid slots from which a driver has taken victory in their Formula 1 career.
-His 32 wins to date have come from nine different grid positions.
+Fernando Alonso and Max Verstappen share the record for the most different grid slots from which a driver has taken victory in their Formula 1 career.
+Their wins to date have come from nine different grid positions each.

 14 of Alonso’s Grand Prix wins have been taken from pole position.
 Third is the next most common grid slot from which the Spaniard has won, having taken six wins when starting there.
 Meanwhile, second is the only other grid slot from which he has taken more than two wins.